 - Staking cryptocurrency: Earning crypto through staking is considered taxable income.
 In a staking model, participants lock up a portion of their cryptocurrency to support the network and facilitate the creation of new blockchain blocks.
 The more you stake, the higher your chances of forging a new block and being rewarded with additional crypto.
 This earned amount is subject to taxation.

-- Receiving an airdrop: In the crypto world, an “airdrop” is an event where cryptocurrency is distributed to individuals and other entities for free.
-If you receive crypto in an airdrop or a similar event, it is treated as income and subject to income taxes.
+- Receiving an airdrop: In the cryptocurrency world, an “airdrop” refers to an event where cryptocurrency is distributed to individuals and other entities for free.
+If you receive crypto in an airdrop or a similar event, it is treated as income and is subject to income taxes.

 - Receiving a payment in crypto: If your organization receives a payment in cryptocurrency from another entity, such as a client or a customer, you may be subject to income taxes.